DanielJDufour/xdim/README.md

+⚠️ This library is highly experimental.
+Please test before using in production.

+---

 # multidimensional-functions
-Functions for Working with Multi-Dimensional Data
+> Functions for Working with Multi-Dimensional Data

 # motivation
 I work a lot with satellite imagery.
 In theory, most satellite imagery has three dimensions: (1) band, like red, green, and blue; (2) row, and (3) column.
 However, for practical reasons, this data is often structured in a flat array, like [ImageData.data](https://developer.mozilla.org/en-US/docs/Web/API/ImageData/data) or a two-dimensional array where each subarray holds all the values for a specific band in [row-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order).
 This library was created for two main purposes: (1) to provide a unified interface for querying this data regardless of its practical structure and (2) converting this data from different structural layouts.